Eifion Roberts: Professional career

-In 1953 he was called to Bar, after being in Gray's Inn.
+In 1953 he was called to the bar, after being in Gray's Inn.
 He practised as a Junior Counsel on the Wales and Chester Circuit from September 1953–April 1971.
 He was Deputy Chairman of the Anglesey Quarter-Session from 1966 to 1971 and the Denbighshire Quarter-Session from 1970 to 1971.
 In 1971 he was appointed a Queen's Counsel.
 He was a Recorder of the Crown Court from 1972 to 1977.
 He was Assistant Parliamentary Boundary Commissioner for Wales and a Member for Wales of the Crawford Committee on Broadcasting Coverage.
 In 1977 he was appointed a Circuit Judge.
 He retired in 1998.

 He married, in 1958, Buddug Williams.
 They had one son and two daughters.
 In 2009 he was made an Honorary Fellow of Bangor University.

 He died on 15 September 2019 at Wrexham Maelor Hospital.
 His funeral was held at Penygarnedd Chapel, Pentraeth on 30 September 2019 with the burial at Menai Cemetery, Menai Bridge.